Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 Language learning is unquestionably hard

 Learning a language is complex, and mastering any language takes time.
-As far as I know (and I have done plenty of research to reach this conclusion), there is no shortcut.
+As far as I know (and I have conducted extensive research to reach this conclusion), there is no shortcut.

 In my experience, most underestimate the time frame.
 Thus, it is better to have realistic expectations about what you can do and how long it will take to learn.